ThomasPaulCJ/Krakens-For-A-Greener-Future/README.md

 - **Data Integration**: Collect and analyze environmental data.
 - **Community Engagement**: Participate in discussions and campaigns for environmental causes.
 - **Innovative Solutions**: Explore AI-driven approaches to improve environmental sustainability.

+## Controls
+This project includes mini-games aligned with the United Nations Sustainable Development Goals (SDGs):

+- **SDG 13 (Climate Action)**:
+  - Use the mouse left click to pop the red bubble gases.
+  - Avoid popping the green (O2) bubbles as it will deduct 1 point from your score.

+- **SDG 14 (Life Below Water)**:
+  - Use the arrow keys to move the submarine around.

+- **SDG 15 (Life on Land)**:
+  - Use the right and left arrow keys to move the dustbin and collect falling waste.

 ## Installation
 To install and run the project locally, follow these steps: